Donald S. Coffey

-Donald Straley Coffey (October 10, 1932 – November 9, 2017) was the Catherine Iola and J. Smith Michael distinguished professor of urology at Johns Hopkins University School of Medicine and subsequently professor emeritus.
-He had a primary appointment in urology and secondary appointments in oncology, pharmacology and pathology.
+Donald Straley Coffey (October 10, 1932 – November 9, 2017) was the Catherine Lola and J. Smith Michael distinguished professor of Urology at the Johns Hopkins University School of Medicine and subsequently professor emeritus.
+He had a primary appointment to urology and secondary appointments to oncology, pharmacology and pathology.

 Early life and education

-Donald Coffey was born October 10, 1932, in Bristol, Virginia.
+Donald Coffey was born on October 10, 1932, in Bristol, Virginia.

-After failing 5th and 11th grade, he attended King College from 1951 to 1953, but dropped out after 2 years.
-In 1957, he received a BS in chemistry from East Tennessee State University.
-He received his PhD from Johns Hopkins in 1964 in physiological chemistry.
+After failing 5th and 11th grade, he attended the King College from 1951 to 1953 but was dropped out after 2 years.
+In 1957, he received a BS in Chemistry from the East Tennessee State University.
+He received his PhD from Johns Hopkins in 1964 in Physiological Chemistry.
 He was married to Eula Cosby.

 Career

-While at ETSU, he worked at North American Rayon Company in Elizabethton, TN as a chemist.
-After receiving his BS, he worked as an associate chemical engineer at Westinghouse Electronic Corporation in Baltimore, MD.
-After graduation, he was rejected by 23 graduate schools but attended night classes at Johns Hopkins.
-While there, he began working nights at Brady Urological Research Laboratory at Johns Hopkins School of Medicine.
+At the ETSU, he worked with the North American Rayon Company in Elizabethton, TN as a chemist.
+After receiving his BS, he worked as an associate chemical engineer at the Westinghouse Electronic Corporation in Baltimore, MD.
+After graduation, he was rejected by 23 graduate schools but attended night classes at the Johns Hopkins.
+There he began working nights at the Brady Urological Research Laboratory in the Johns Hopkins School of Medicine.
 He quit working at Westinghouse when he became the acting director in 1959.
-He was then allowed to enroll in a PhD program and studied under Leslie Hellerman in the department of biological chemistry.
+He was then allowed to enroll in a PhD program and studied under Leslie Hellerman in the Department of Biological Chemistry.
 After failing his comprehensive exam, he was diagnosed with dyslexia.

-He was appointed assistant professor in the department of pharmacology and experimental therapeutics in 1966 and was promoted to associate professor in 1970.
-He was appointed associate professor of oncology in 1973 and he was promoted to full professor in the department of pharmacology and experimental therapeutics in 1974.
-In 1975, he was made professor in urology.
+He was appointed assistant professor to the Department of Pharmacology and Experimental Therapeutics in 1966 and promoted to associate professor in 1970.
+He was appointed associate professor of Oncology in 1973 and was promoted to full professor in the Department of Pharmacology and Experimental Therapeutics in 1974.
+In 1975, he was made professor in Urology.
 From 1969 to 1974, he directed the Brady Laboratory.
-From 1974 to 2004, he was director of research at Johns Hopkins.
+From 1974 to 2004, he was director of research at the Johns Hopkins.

 He helped found the Johns Hopkins University Cancer Center in 1973 with the first director Albert Owens, and took over as director in 1987.

-With a $500,000 grant from Bristol-Myers Squibb, he began collaborating with Drew Pardoll and Bert Vogelstein on the nuclear matrix where DNA is replicated.
+With a $500,000 grant from the Bristol-Myers Squibb, he began collaborating with the Drew Pardoll and Bert Vogelstein on the nuclear matrix where DNA is replicated.